นโยบายการต่อต้านการทุจริตคอร์รัปชั่น (Anti-Corruption Policy)

 Scope

-This policy applies to all employees, including those of wholly and majority-owned entities of Principal.
+This policy applies to all employees, in wholly and majority-owned entities of Principal.

 Responsibility for Policy